Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 #### Cons
 - Cost of HDInsight cluster
-- Requires more admin compared to
+- Requires more admin compared to other platforms in Azure
+- Not able to support topic per party.

 ### Custom + Event Hub / Grid
 To support scenarios where parties subscribe to events related to own or client parties we would need to build a custom solution.